 In 2019, offenders received over 7.5 million pieces of mail.
 Approximately 3,500 letters per month have an uninspectable or suspicious substance.

 Offender mail procedures will be changed as follows:

 - Offenders will only be allowed to receive mail from general correspondents on standard white paper.
 Mail received on colored, decorated, card stock, construction, linen, or cotton paper will be denied.

 - Letters sent to offenders may not contain uninspectable substances such as perfume, stickers, lipstick, bodily fluid, powdery substances or artwork using paint, glitter, glue, or tape.

-- Offenders may not receive greeting cards of any kind.
+- Offenders may only receive greeting cards directly from an approved third party vendor.